Movie Review: The Magus

 Jaimz Asmundson has crafted a exquisite short film honoring his father.
 What begins in a very familiar-looking real world eventually leads us to a strange new reality that is disorienting and unknown.
 As much as Graham conjures up his art, Asmundson has conjured up a vision that is extraordinarily startling, beautiful and terrifying to behold.

-More on this film: Watch this underground movie online
+More on this film: Watch The Magus streaming online

 Watch the movie trailer: